publicclass/express-partials/README.md

 partials.register('.j','jade');
 ```

+For an example on how to use partials in the first place I'd recommend you checking out the [Express 2.x ejs example](https://github.com/visionmedia/express/tree/2.x/examples/ejs).

 ## Template Support

 Any synchronous template engine should work fine.
 But check out the [tests](./test/test.partials.register.js) for a few engines tested.